-Double Sided PCB, also known as two layer PCB is a type of PCB which has conductive copper layers on both sides of the board.
+- Double Sided PCB is a type of PCB that has conductive copper layers on both sides of the board.

-Components on these boards can be connected using two different useful technologies i.e. Through Hole Technology and Surface Mount Technology.
-Based on your needs and requirements, both technologies come with their own benefits and limitations.
+- Components on these boards can be connected using two different technologies i.e. Through Hole Technology and Surface Mount Technology.

-Double sided PCBs are widely used in many electronic industry ranging from intermediate to complex circuitry.
+- Double-sided PCBs are widely used in electronic industries ranging from intermediate to complex circuitry.

-They have made an important place in recent technology because they permit closer routing traces as compared to single sided PCB.
+- They have become important in recent products because they permit closer routing traces compared to single-sided PCB.

-There are some examples where PCB comes with trances on both sides but components are connected only one side of the board.
-Some people get confused if we still call it double sided PCB if components are available only one side of the board?
-Answer is yes, we still call it double sided PCB even if components appear only one side of the board because trances will appear on both side of the board.
+- There are some examples where PCB comes with traces on both sides but components are connected only to one side of the board.
+Some people get confused if we still call it double-sided PCB if components are available only on one side of the board.
+But we still call it double-sided PCB even if components appear only on one side of the board because traces are present on both sides of the board.